Taylor Institution Library for disabled readers

 Assistive equipment

 Assistive equipment is available in the library.
 There are induction loops at the issue desk and the enquiry desk.
-Please ask a member of staff if you need to use them.

 Please ask at the issue desk to borrow the following equipment: